by Texas Homesteader ~

 RancherMan & I enjoy a crisp salad filled with veggies almost every night.
 I’ve been making a Creamy Salad Dressing (filled with probiotics) for myself, and his favorite Thousand Island Salad Dressing for RancherMan.

 After the lettuce is torn and added to the bowl, we pile on the extras.
 Chopped carrots, diced onion, sliced cucumbers, crumbled sharp cheese, etc. We also often peel a boiled egg and chop it up, sprinkling it into our salad as well for the extra protein.

 Oftentimes this salad is so hearty it’s all we want for supper.
 And cool meals are a bonus in the heat & humidity of NE Texas summers!

-And assembling our salads would be much faster too.
-I wouldn’t have to peel a couple of eggs for our salads, hoping I didn’t miss a tiny piece of shell.
+And assembling our salads is much faster too.
+I don’t have to peel a couple of eggs for our salads, hoping I didn’t miss a tiny piece of shell.

 And no more adding a whole boiled egg to our salad when we really didn’t want that much.
 Or perhaps flexibility when RancherMan wanted a little more than a single egg for the added protein.

 To have chopped eggs at the ready for our salads I chop 2-3 of the cooked eggs and place them in a covered glass jar in the fridge.
 S

 ince the eggs are already ‘peeled’ and chopped, each of us simply sprinkles the amount of boiled egg we want added to our own salads.
 So easy!